 - Do they have local reviews?

-- Are they part of schemes such as Checkatrade, where they quality control reviews?
+- Are they part of industry schemes, where they quality control reviews?

 - How long has the company in question been established for?